MaxMcIntyre/Year3-Notes/cs346/cs346-notes.md

     * Typically, the mean time between failures of disks is 1 in tens of years
 * Performance cannot really be improved
     * Write accesses may actually be slowed down - need to write to every copy of the data
-    * Read performance can maybe improve - data can be accessed in parallEL
+    * Read performance can maybe improve - data can be accessed in parallel

 ### RAID 4:
 * Block-level striping + dedicated parity disk